bhandariroshan/octopus/README.md

  - Run the code -- Python manage.py Runserver

 ## Using the App ##
-1. Visit y -- http://localhost:8888 in your web browser.
+- Visit y -- http://localhost:8888 in your web browser.
-2. Enter a url to get word cloud
+- Enter a url to get word cloud
-3. Once you get word cloud, visit -- http://localhost:8888/admin
+- Once you get word cloud, visit -- http://localhost:8888/admin
-4. You will need to login, if not loggedin use user- octopus and passwrod - octopus123 5.You will then be redirected to admin page
+- You will need to login, if not loggedin use user- octopus and passwrod - octopus123
+- You will then be redirected to admin page